 At Goat Milk Stuff, it is important to us that our soap lasts a long time.
 We use ingredients that are designed to produce a hard bar and we cure the soap a minimum of six weeks.

-Because of all the above mentioned variables involved, we don't give a specific time for how long our Goat Milk Soap will last you.
-We've shared some testimonials throughout this post on how long the soap has lasted for specific customers.
+Because of all the above mentioned variables involved, we don't give a specific time for how long our goat milk soap will last you.
+But we did ask our Facebook fans how long their Goat Milk Stuff soap lasted them.
+You can read their answers about how long one bar of goat milk soap lasted.

 What about you?
 How long does your Goat Milk Soap last?